ICP-hub/Training-repo/README.md

 # Training-repo: Blockchain Development Repository

 Welcome to **Training-repo**, a comprehensive repository dedicated to **blockchain development**.
-This repository serves as a hub for decentralized application (**dApp**) development and smart contract implementation across **Internet Computer (ICP), Solana, and Solidity** ecosystems.
+This repository serves as a hub for decentralized application (**dApp**) development and smart contract implementation across **Internet Computer (ICP), Solana, Solidity, Aptos, and Sui** ecosystems.

 The projects within this repository showcase a variety of decentralized solutions leveraging different blockchain frameworks.
-Whether you're interested in building scalable applications on **ICP**, experimenting with **Solana smart contracts**, or diving into **Ethereum-based Solidity development**, this repository has something for you!
+Whether you're interested in building scalable applications on **ICP**, experimenting with **Solana smart contracts**, diving into **Ethereum-based Solidity development**, or exploring the **Aptos & Sui ecosystems**, this repository has something for you!

 ## 📂 Repository Structure